 The papers contain a collection of newspaper clippings on Missouri, 1823-1868, from New York and Boston newspapers, primarily the New York Daily Tribune.
 Most of the items pertain to the Civil War in Missouri, 1861-1862, and include maps and diagrams of the war in the west.

-"Grundy County Tour," compiled by chapter in Trenton, MO.
+"Grundy County Tour" compiled by chapter in Trenton, Missouri.

 Guitar, Sarah (1892-1963), Collection, n.d., (C3391)